wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.5.1 =

+ * BUG: The plugin should now upgrade properly and the shortcode should behave as expected on your site.
+ * BUG: The shortcode settings should now save properly.
+ * BUG: Playlist videos without a duration set should no longer incorrectly default to 10 seconds.

 = 1.5.0 =

  * FEATURE: HTML 5 Skin support!
 When you update the plugin will automatically unzip the included skins.
 (This may take a minute or two).